ishtms/nodebook/src/content/node-arch/v8-engine-intro.md

 ## V8 Flags and Runtime Options

-The Node.js runtime provides a powerful set of V8 flags that let you tune, debug, and exampine the engine's behavior.
+The Node.js runtime provides a powerful set of V8 flags that let you tune, debug, and examine the engine's behavior.
 You can list all available flags for your version of Node with `node --v8-options`.
 Here are some of the most critical ones for performance engineering.

 ### Informational Flags